digambarpatil1/digambar-patil.github.io/CPP/multitreading.md

   t1.join();
   t2.join();
 ```
+### std::promise and std::future
  The sender is called promise, the receiver – future
 sender can provide the value for more than one future.
 Besides a value, the sender can also provide a notification or an exception.
 Tasks are available in three variations.
 asynchronous function call with std::async
-simple wrapper for a callable with std::packaged_task,
+simple wrapper for a callable with std::packaged_task
-std::promise and std::future
 ```c++
 int res;
 std::thread t([&]{res= 3+4;});